sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ## User's Manual

-If you've misplaced your user's manual, you can find a copy on [Manuals.Plus](https://manuals.plus/arcshell/ar-5-rechargeable-long-range-two-way-radio-manual.pdf).
+If you've misplaced your user's manual, you can find a copy on [FCC Website](https://fcc.report/FCC-ID/2ARTCARAR/5466687.pdf).

 ![Arcshell AR-5 Radio](images/arcshell-ar-5.jpg)